JorgenBrattang/Color-racing/README.md

 For easier reading the developer chose <a href="#" title="Link to google fonts Poppins">Poppins</a> from <a href="#" title="Link to google fonts">Google Fonts</a>, and a backup of sans serif.

 ## Color Scheme
+The style utilizes a range of colors that contrast each other towards the background but compliments each other.
 <p style="padding: 10px; background-color: #685465">#685465<p>
 <p style="padding: 10px; background-color: #A96C7B">#A96C7B<p>
 <p style="padding: 10px; background-color: #E38C79">#E38C79<p>